“It isn’t really about eating healthy. It’s about eating specific foods that fight disease.” Kathy Bero

-Some of the staples of her diet included a large variety of organic vegetables such as beets, kale, leeks, purple potatoes and carrots, along with lots of fruits including an assortment of berries, a variety of nuts, herbs, and green tea.
+Some of the staples of her diet included a large variety of organic vegetables such as beets, kale, leeks, garlic, purple potatoes and carrots, along with lots of fruits including an assortment of berries, a variety of nuts, herbs, and green tea.
 Kathy says that leeks and garlic were always on her menu because of their anticancer properties.
 She says, “When a recipe calls for two cloves of garlic, I’m probably going to put in six because garlic is a really strong cancer fighter.”

 Most of the foods were eaten in the raw form, with the exception of a limited amount of grass fed animal proteins that she included in her diet.
-This is because cooking can deplete the beneficial nutrients and enzymes that are naturally found in raw living foods.
+She ate raw foods because cooking can deplete the beneficial nutrients and enzymes that are naturally found in raw living foods.
 These enzymes can assist in the breakdown and assimilation of the nutrients that are found in foods.

-Kathy attributes her special diet, along with reiki therapy, meditation and visualization with healing her body, and she credits the food for keeping her in remission.
+Kathy attributes her special diet, along with reiki therapy, meditation and visualization with healing her body, and she credits her diet for keeping her in remission.
 “If you want to prevent this disease, your best defense is this food,” Kathy says.
 Now, more than 12 years after her initial diagnosis Kathy remains cancer free.
-She also works as a cancer coach and health advocate and wrote a book about her experience of healing from a terminal cancer.
+Kathy works as a cancer coach and health advocate and also wrote a book about her experience of healing from a terminal cancer.